Metabolic syndrome: Stress

 Prolonged chronic stress may contribute to metabolic syndrome via dysregulation of the hypothalamic–pituitary–adrenal axis.
 Elevated cortisol can raise glucose and insulin levels, promoting visceral adiposity, insulin resistance, dyslipidaemia, and hypertension, and has effects on bone turnover.

-Pathophysiology

-It is common for there to be a development of visceral fat, after which adipocytes increase plasma levels of TNF-α and alter levels of other adipokines (e.g., adiponectin, resistin, PAI-1).
-TNF-α can induce inflammatory cytokines and may trigger insulin resistance.
-Rat models with high-sucrose diets have shown progression from hypertriglyceridaemia to visceral fat accumulation and insulin resistance.
-Increased adipose tissue elevates immune cells and chronic inflammation, contributing to hypertension, atherosclerosis and diabetes.

-The endocannabinoid system may contribute to metabolic dysregulation.
-Overproduction can alter reward circuitry and executive function, perpetuating unhealthy behaviours.
-The brain modulates peripheral carbohydrate and lipid metabolism.
-Overfeeding with sucrose/fructose, particularly with high-fat intake, can induce features of metabolic syndrome in animals.
-Arachidonic acid–derived mediators (eicosanoids; 2-arachidonoylglycerol; anandamide) may link lipid oversupply and inflammation.

 Diagnosis

 NCEP

 As of 2023, the U.S. National Cholesterol Education Program Adult Treatment Panel III (2001) remains widely used.
 It requires at least three of the following: